barteljan/VISPER/README.md

 }
 ```

-continue with creating an initial state loaded when the app is loaded:
+continue with creating an initial state used when the app is loaded:

 ```swift
 let initalState: AppState = AppState(userState: UserState(userName: "unknown stranger"))
 ```

-Now it's time to write some boilerplate code and write the [AppReducer](#visper-redux) a function responsible
+Now it's time to write some boilerplate code and write the [AppReducer](#visper-redux), a function responsible
 for composing and reducing our AppState.

 ```swift